3 FTSE 100 Dividend Stocks to Consider in 2023

 Dividend stocks offer investors the opportunity to diversify their portfolio whilst earning regular income, which can either be kept as cash or reinvested.

-How to Choose the Best Dividend Stocks
+How to Pick the Top FTSE 100 Dividend Stocks

 • Dividend Yield

-• Annual dividend per share as a percentage of current share price
+• Annual dividend per share as a percentage of current share price.

 • Dividend Payout Ratio